Subham-Adhikari/hr-analytics-mis-excel/README.md

 ---

-### 👥 Your workforce is aging — and your pipeline may not know it yet
+### 👥 Workforce is aging — and your pipeline may not know it yet

 | Generation | Share of Workforce |
 |---|---|